-- The Business Rules Report lists the business function, rule set, segments, attributes, data elements, and control condition definitions of selected rules. - The Process Outline Report shows the call context in which rules are executed. - The Coverage Report shows the percentage of program logic (including blank lines and comments) that contains rule segments.
+- The Business Rules Report lists the business function, rule set, segments, attributes, data elements, and control condition definitions of selected rules. - The Process Outline Report shows the call context in which rules are executed for the selected program. - The Coverage Report shows the percentage of program logic, including blank lines and comments, that contains rule segments.
+It applies to all rules.